shalzz/shalzz.github.io/content/blog/asterisk-sip-server.md

 If you just want SMS forwarding to your email and don't care about PSTN voice calls then congratulations you should have SMS-to-email forwarding working at this point.
-If you want voice calls functionality as well, continue reading.
+If you want voice call functionality as well, continue reading.

 ### Configuration